Health & Safety Policy-

 - You may be able to "live stream" the class or event and still receive full credit (CEC or credential requirements) for participating.

 - If you are unable to transfer your registration or live stream you will be able to cancel your registration up to the day of the class or event with no fees or penalties.
 At our discretion we may require documentation of illness from a licensed third party provider.
 If you pre-paid we will issue a credit on your account or a full refund, whichever you prefer.

 - Please note, some events or designations may have specific cancellation provisions.

-Events with more than 50 people have been postponed, cancelled, or will be held virtually through August 2020.
+Events with more than 50 people have been postponed, cancelled, or will be held virtually until further notice.
 Each unique event or group gathering will have specific protocols to follow to ensure social distancing and curtail the spread of COVID19.
 Attendees and participants who refuse to comply with posted requirements will not be permitted to attend, and may be banned from participation in future classes or events.